Rising damp: a persistent moisture problem

-Rising damp is perhaps the best-known moisture problem.
-You recognize it as a dark damp spot at the bottom of the wall.
-This moisture problem is caused by moisture that creeps into the building material through the subsoil.
+Rising damp is perhaps the most well-known moisture problem.
+You can recognize it as a dark damp patch at the bottom of the wall.
+This moisture problem is caused by moisture creeping into the building material via the ground.
 This can be both groundwater and rainwater.
-In that case, the water barrier of the house is defective.
-Once the moisture finds a way into the bricks, it can rise higher and higher in your home.
+In such cases, the home’s damp-proof course is defective.
+Once the moisture finds its way into the bricks, it can rise higher and higher into your home.

-In most cases, you can stop rising damp with a wall injection.
-The affected wall is then injected with a moisture-repellent agent.
-Once hardened, it forms a physical barrier against rising damp.
-In severe cases of rising damp, underpinning the wall may be necessary.
-A new water barrier is then applied.
+In most cases, rising damp can be stopped with a wall injection.
+The affected wall is then injected with a moisture-resistant agent.
+Once cured, it forms a physical barrier against rising damp.
+In severe cases of rising damp, wall underpinning may be necessary.
+A new damp-proof course is then installed.

-In older homes, penetrating damp also occurs.
-Moisture then enters your home through the facade.
+Penetrating damp also occurs in older homes.
+Moisture enters your home through the facade.
 Over time, the bricks of the facade become porous and absorb water more easily.
 After heavy rainfall, the moisture can then penetrate into the interior walls.
 Cracks or fissures in the facade can also be the culprit.

-You solve penetrating damp by repairing the facade.
-Once all cracks are repaired, you have the facade impregnated with a moisture-repellent agent.
+Penetrating damp is solved by repairing the facade.
+Once all cracks are repaired, the facade is impregnated with a water-repellent agent.
 Rainwater can then no longer penetrate the bricks.
 This treatment is called a hydrofuge.

 However, the most common moisture problem is condensation.
-In wet areas, such as the kitchen and bathroom, there is a lot of water vapor in the air.
-When you don’t ventilate these spaces or don’t have a ventilation system installed, that water vapor can condense on the cold walls and ceilings.
-When these surfaces remain wet for a long time, a damp spot develops and molds almost always appear on it.
-Condensation problems can also be caused by thermal bridges when the insulation is not properly installed.
+In wet rooms, such as the kitchen and bathroom, there is a lot of water vapor in the air.
+If you do not ventilate these rooms or have not installed a ventilation system, this water vapor can settle on cold walls and ceilings.
+When these surfaces remain wet for a long time, a damp patch forms, and mold almost always follows.
+Condensation problems can also be caused by thermal bridges when insulation is not properly installed.

-Condensation problems and molds are treated and prevented by installing a mechanical ventilation system.
-To effectively remove molds, you should call on a professional.
-Home remedies, vinegar or bleach are insufficient to really drive away the molds.
+Condensation problems and mold are treated and prevented by installing a mechanical ventilation system.
+To effectively banish mold, you should call in a professional.
+Household remedies, vinegar, or bleach are insufficient to truly eliminate the mold.

-The basement is the space that is most quickly affected by moisture problems.
-Not strange, because the basement is surrounded by damp soil.
-Moisture in the basement can be caused by seeping water that penetrates, groundwater that finds its way inside, or pipe leaks that cause water damage.
+The basement is the room most likely to experience moisture problems.
+This is not surprising, as the basement is surrounded by damp soil.
+Moisture in the basement can be caused by seepage water entering, groundwater making its way inside, or pipe leaks causing flooding.
 Condensation also occurs quickly in basements.

 Fortunately, every basement can be made moisture-free again.
-In the best case, a wall injection is sufficient, but usually a basement waterproofing will be necessary.
-Our craftsmen then apply several layers of, among other things, moisture-resistant cement.
-Once that lining has dried, you can use the basement again as before.
-For very wet basements, basement drainage is needed.
-A pump system with a dimpled membrane is then installed so that the water is continuously drained.
-That system is hidden by a new basement floor and basement walls.
+In the best-case scenario, a wall injection is sufficient, but usually, basement tanking will be necessary.
+Our professionals then apply several layers of, among other things, moisture-resistant cement.
+Once this tanking has dried, you can use the basement as before.
+For very wet basements, basement drainage is required.
+A pump system with a studded membrane is then installed so that the water is continuously drained away.
+This system is hidden by a new basement floor and basement walls.

 Frequently Asked Questions about Moisture Control